Home » Personal Finance » Best Personal Loans in Malaysia with Low Interest Rates (2023)

 Age You must be over 21 but not over 60 to be eligible for a personal loan in Malaysia.
 Some loans have even stricter conditions, requiring applicants to be under 55 or 50.

 Income You must earn enough money to satisfy the bank’s assurance that you can repay the loan in full to qualify for a personal loan in Malaysia.
-Most personal loan Malaysia need a minimum salary of RM 1,000, while RM 2,000 to RM 3,000 is more typical.
+Most personal loans in Malaysia need a minimum salary of RM 1,000, while RM 2,000 to RM 3,000 is more typical.
 Undoubtedly, the better, the larger your income.
 If your salary is unusually high, you might be eligible for a few low-interest personal loans only given to wealthy earners.

 Residency Status You must be a Malaysian citizen or have permanent resident (PR) status to be eligible for a personal loan in Malaysia.